aasm/aasm/README.md

 end
 ```

-When we declare our model that has an AASM state machine, we simply declare the AASM block with a `:with` key to our own class.
+When we declare our model that has an AASM state machine, we simply declare the AASM block with a `:with_klass` key to our own class.

 ```ruby
 class SimpleCustomExample